 Undulating Periodization

 Undulating periodization involves more frequent changes in training variables, often on a daily or weekly basis.
-This method can help prevent adaptation plateaus and keep your body constantly challenged.
+This method can help head off adaptation plateaus and keep your body constantly challenged.

 Polarized Training

-Popular among endurance athletes, polarized training emphasizes spending the majority of your training time at low intensities (below lactate threshold) with a small amount of high-intensity work.
-This approach has been shown to produce significant performance improvements while reducing the risk of overtraining.
+Popular among endurance athletes, polarized training emphasizes spending the bulk of your training time at low intensities (below lactate threshold) with a small amount of high-intensity work.
+This approach has been shown to produce significant performance improvements while lowering the risk of overtraining.

 Monitoring and Adjusting Your Periodization Plan

 No matter how well-designed your periodization plan may be, it’s crucial to remember that it’s not set in stone.
-As an elite athlete, you need to be constantly monitoring your progress and making adjustments based on your body’s responses to training.
+As an elite athlete, you need to be constantly tracking your progress and making adjustments based on how your body responds to training.

 Some key metrics to track include: